Advice levelsWhat does this mean?

 You need a visa to enter Madagascar.

-Get a tourist visa on arrival if you have proof of onward travel and you are planning to stay for a maximum period of 90 days.
+Get an electronic tourist visa if you have proof of onward travel and you are planning to stay for a maximum period of 90 days.

 In other situations, you'll need to apply for a visa before you travel.

-If you arrive from a country where yellow fever is widespread, you may need a valid yellow fever vaccination certificate to enter Madagascar.
+If you arrive from a country where yellow fever is widespread, you may need a valid yellow fever vaccination certificate.
 Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.